fosshostorg/fosshost.org/src/posts/freenode-faq.md

 ### Is Andrew Lee on the board of Fosshost?
 No.

-### Has Andrew Lew become part of the Fosshost Staff?
+### Has Andrew Lee become part of the Fosshost Staff?
 No.

 ### Why have dbo, nikola and eth01 now become Freenode staff members?